STAFF & BOARD

 Deanna is an environmental educator for Solana Center, leading interactive workshops and webinars on composting, food waste prevention, water wise gardening, and more.

-A former hairstylist and one-time real estate agent, Deanna is a San Diego native living in East County with her husband and three children.
+Deanna is a San Diego native living in East County with her husband and three children.
 In 2014 she and her family welcomed the gateway animal into their lives...chickens.
-Her journey since has been one of learning and loving gardening, raising livestock (pigs, chickens, and more recently quail,) studying permaculture, composting, homesteading, and animal husbandry.
+Her journey since has been one of learning and loving gardening, raising livestock (pigs, chickens, and quail), studying permaculture, composting, homesteading, and animal husbandry.
 Deanna is an FFA (Future Farmers of America) mom who is thrilled to keep learning and sharing ideas about waste diversion and soil regeneration.

 -